PassFort/integration-docs/source/00-config.html.md

 code][wiki-iso3] for the country.

 <aside>
-  TODO: How (and should you) declare that an integration supports all countries?
+  TODO: How do (and should you) declare that an integration supports all countries?
 </aside>